hazelcast/hazelcast-jet/site/docs/operations/gc-related-concerns.md

 These are our key findings:

-1. Due to the large improvements in the later versions, JDK version 8 should not be used anymore whenever performance is critical.
+1. For streaming applications, JDK version 8 should not be used anymore.
-   Especially, the maximum amount of heap it can handle is much lower than modern versions, and even for the sizes it can handle without an outright OOME, the throughput at which it starts exhibiting catastrophically long GC pauses is much less.
-This remains true even if you configure it to use its version of the G1 collector.
+   Its default collector, Parallel, is optimized for throughput and not short GC pauses.
+In our tests on heaps of 10-14 GB, it had regular Minor GC pauses close to a full second, and an occasional Full GC may take 20 seconds or more.
+You can configure JDK 8 to use G1, but it's missing important features and enters GC pauses longer than a minute.
    The ConcurrentMarkSweep collector is strictly worse than G1 in all scenarios, and its failure mode are multi-minute Full GC pauses.
 2. JDK 11 is the current Long-Term Support (LTS) version by Oracle and it is the lowest version of JDK we recommend.
 We found that its